datastax/csharp-driver/doc/features/column-encryption/README.md

 ### Named parameters

 If you use a named parameter instead of `?` on a prepared statement, the driver will only be able to detect that the parameter should be encrypted if the name of the parameter matches the name of the column.
-This is essentially the same limitation as the "aliases" one above but there's a work around for this one: you can treat it as a Simple Statement and wrap the parameter value in an instance of the `EncryptedValue` class to tell the driver that the parameter should be encrypted.
+This is essentially the same limitation as the "aliases" one above but there's a work around for this one: you can treat it as a Simple Statement and wrap the parameter value in an instance of the `EncryptedValue` type to tell the driver that the parameter should be encrypted.

 ```
 CREATE TABLE ks.table (encrypted blob PRIMARY KEY)